TouK/nussknacker-twitter-example/README.md

-# kafka-twitter-docker-example
+# nussknacker-twitter-example

-docker-compose example showing how to use kafka connect to ingest tweets into kafka
+docker-compose example showing how to process twitter data using nussknacker